William Knox (MP): Early life

+Career

 Knox was elected Member of Parliament for Dungannon in 1851 (succeeding his elder brother Viscount Northland), a seat he held until 1874.
 He was a Groom in Waiting to Queen Victoria in 1852 and 1853.

 Commissioned into the 51st Foot, he retired as a major in 1855.
 From 1867 he was Honorary Colonel in the Mid Ulster Artillery, and he served as a Deputy Lieutenant and Justice of the Peace for County Tyrone.

-Family
+Personal life

+In 1856 Knox married Georgiana Rooper, daughter of John Bonfoy Rooper, of Ripton Hall, Huntingdon, and of Abbots Ripton.
+They had several children, including: